wellingtondw/wellingtondw/README.md

 <br/>

-- 🌳 I’m currently working on Solides (https://solides.com.br/).
+- 🌳 I’m currently working on Contraktor (https://contraktor.com.br/).
-- 🌱 I’m currently learning more about NextJS.
+- 🌱 I’m currently learning more about NextJS and NodeJS.
 - 💬 Ask me about ReactJS or React-Native.

 **Stats:**